Goodsea/BreastNet/research/README.md

 # Training
 Download and extract <a href="https://web.inf.ufpr.br/vri/databases/breast-cancer-histopathological-database-breakhis/">Breast Cancer Histopathological Database (BreakHis)</a> into "data" folder.
 Then choose the IPython Notebook to train and test the model.

-# License
-This project is licensed under the Apache License 2.0 - see the <a href="LICENSE">LICENSE</a> file for details.

 # Citation
 ```